-Local support such as assisted places or Helping Hands schemes may also be available.
+Local support such as assisted places or additional needs referral schemes may also be available - see below.

 Email firstname.lastname@example.org or call 0800 328 84 83 for advice and support.

-If you are a students in higher education you may be able to claim a childcare grant if you qualify, read more on Student Finance Wales.
+Qualifying students in higher education may be able to claim a childcare grant, read more on Student Finance Wales.

 Students in further education studying in Wales may be able to claim help with the cost of childcare from the Financial Contingency Fund, ask for details at your college's student support office.

 Parents, childcare and employment (PaCE)

 Eligible parents who are out of work and have difficulty taking up training or employment because of childcare may be helped by the European Funded programme (PaCE).